exchyphen/fm_faq-accordian/README.md

 ### What I learned

-Allow for keyboard navigation by wrapping or changing activatable <div> elements as <button>, <a>, etc.
+Allow for keyboard navigation by wrapping or changing activatable div elements to "clickable" elements such as button, a, etc.

 ## Author